tinkermonkey/utterance_emitter/docs/implementation/vad-implementation-recommendations.md

 # VAD Implementation Recommendations

-**Issue**: #40 - Voice Activity Detection Implementation **Phase**: Phase 5 - Integration (Next Steps) **Date**: 2025-11-29

 ## Overview

-This document provides implementation recommendations for integrating @ricky0123/vad-web into the UtteranceEmitter component, referencing the Phase 2 design and incorporating all research findings from Phases 1-4.
+This document provides implementation recommendations for integrating @ricky0123/vad-web into the UtteranceEmitter component, referencing the integration architecture design and incorporating all research findings.

 **Target**: Implement production-ready VAD integration with minimal code changes, graceful fallback, and optimal performance.